CeleritasCelery/coredumped/content/post/tramp_perf.md

 draft = false
 +++

 I recently changed jobs and found myself in a position where I would need to do a lot of work on remote machines.
-Since I am Emacs user, the most common way to do this is over [TRAMP](https://www.gnu.org/software/tramp/).
+Since I am Emacs user, the most common way to do this is using [TRAMP (Transparent Remote access, Multiple Protcol)](https://www.gnu.org/software/tramp/).
 TRAMP is an Emacs package that let's you treat a remote host like a local system, similar to [VSCode Remote Development Extension](https://code.visualstudio.com/docs/remote/remote-overview).
 I had used TRAMP before and it tended to be slow.
 Since I would be using it all day now I figured I should take some time to make it faster.

 ## TRAMP is great {#tramp-is-great}